USS Ulysses S. Grant: Service history

 Following shakedown, the Ulysses S. Grant got underway from Groton in early December 1964, bound for the Pacific Ocean.
 Transiting the Panama Canal on 31 December 1964, she arrived at Pearl Harbor in January 1965.
 She was deployed to Guam, in the Mariana Islands, and conducted 18 deterrent patrols operating from there equipped with Polaris ballistic missiles before returning to the United States in 1969.

 After an overhaul and conversion to carry Poseidon ballistic missiles at Puget Sound Naval Shipyard at Bremerton, Washington, Ulysses S. Grant was deployed to Holy Loch in Scotland in 1970, and operated in the European area until September 1977.

-In the late 1970s, Ulysses S. Grant underwent a refueling overhaul at Portsmouth Naval Shipyard, in Kittery, Maine.
+In the late 1970s, Ulysses S. Grant underwent a second refueling overhaul at Portsmouth Naval Shipyard, in Kittery, Maine.
 After the overhaul period, the Blue Crew, under Commander W.G.
 Ellis, completed what was called "The best DASO (Demonstration and Shakedown Operation) in 10 years," which concluded with the firing of a test missile on 31 July 1980.
 Ulysses S. Grant then returned to Charleston, South Carolina, where, subsequent to normal change if command, the Gold Crew, under the command of Commander Michael P. McBride, took Ulysses S. Grant through a non-firing second-half DASO.
 During that period, the Gold Crew enjoyed a luxury for a "boomer" crew, a swim call in the Caribbean.
-USS Ulysses S. Grant continued to operate out of Holy Loch, Scotland, for several more years, until 1984 or later.
+USS Ulysses S. Grant continued to operate out of Holy Loch, Scotland, for several more years, until 1984.

-On 7 April 1987, two crewmen of Ulysses S. Grant were swept off the submarine's missile deck during heavy seas 3 miles off Portsmouth, New Hampshire.
+In January 1984, the Ulysses S. Grant arrived at the Portsmouth Naval Shipyard for its third refueling and overhaul.
+On 6 April 1987, two crewmen of Ulysses S. Grant were swept off the submarine's missile deck during sea trials in heavy seas 3 miles off Portsmouth, New Hampshire.
 One man, Lt.
 David Jimenez of Groton, Connecticut, was rescued but was pronounced dead soon afterwards.
-The second man, Chief Torpedoman's Mate Larry Thompson of Concord, California, remained "lost at sea".
+The second man, Chief Torpedoman's Mate Larry Vernon Thompson of Concord, California, was searched for in the waters near the Isles of Shoals, but remained "lost at sea".A memorial service was held for both men at Portsmouth Naval Shipyard on Easter Monday April 20, 1987.
+Following an investigation, CDR Joseph F. Sabatini was relieved of duty.